|

 slightest camera movement might wipe out the image quality

-using a long telephoto lens, the camera vibration due to a
+photomcrography -- the camera vibration due to a

 mirror-locking during high magnification photomacrography: With